mtbk24/mtbk24.github.io/_posts/2017-10-29-Properties_in_Python.md

+---
+layout: post
+title:  "Properties in Python"
+date:   2017-10-29
+categories: python
+---

 I provide a better example of using properties on my GitHub page.
 I include the use of the property decorator.
-Here is an example of what you’ll see on my GitHub page:
+Here is an example of what you’ll see on [my GitHub page here](https://github.com/mtbk24/PythonBasics/blob/master/Properties%20in%20Python.ipynb)

-1
-2
-3
-4
-5
-6
-7
-8
-9
-10
-11
-12
-13
-14
-15
-16
+{% highlight ruby %}

 class PropsOfX(object):

     def __init__(self, x=None): # default for x is None.